thatlarrypearson/vehicle-telemetry-system/README-location.md

 The reference hardware is [Waveshare NEO-M8T GNSS TIMING HAT for Raspberry Pi, Single-Satellite Timing, Concurrent Reception of GPS, Beidou, Galileo, GLONASS](https://www.waveshare.com/neo-m8t-gnss-timing-hat.htm).
 The board has a USB interface as well as a serial RS-232/UART interface.
 The correct USB cable comes in the package.
 The board is also a Raspberry Pi HAT.
 Using the Raspberry Pi header, the board plugs into a UART interface.
 GPS board comes with an external GPS antenna, a useful feature to keep electronics off the dashboard and out of the sun.

 The **u-blox** device on the reference hardware is a [NEO-M8T](https://www.u-blox.com/en/product/neolea-m8t-series) chip.

+In theory, any **u-blox** GPS devices supporting a USB interface should work fine with this software.
+RS232 serial may work but might need some modifications to code to get the BAUD rate, data bits and parity right.

 ## Usage